Automobile Insurance Text Version

 - Bodily injury coverage pays medical expenses for you and passengers.

-- Property damage coverage pays the cost of repairs to your car not covered by collision coverage up to $3,500.
+- Property damage coverage pays the cost of repairs to your car up to $3,500.
 You may not need this if you have collision coverage.

 Medical Payments Coverage pays limited medical expenses for people injured in the car you are driving when you have an accident, whether or not you are at fault.